Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Operate/WDS trainer guide - Azure Stack Operate.md

         -   Web App for the Mortgage Application code.

-        -   Azure Storage blobs for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group
+        -   Azure Storage blobs for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group.

         -   Azure Traffic Manager for routing web traffic to either the Azure public web apps or the web apps on Azure Stack Hub.